Green-Software-Foundation/sci-guide/docs/M/EmbodiedDatabase.md

 Another general source of information is the Boavista website - https://dataviz.boavizta.org/.

+### What if the data for embodied carbon is not available for my hardware/server configuration ?

+Please refer to the manual approach to get the data for your hardware/server configuratio.

 #### References

 Evaluating the carbon footprint of a software platform hosted in the cloud